vzakharov/finn/guides/mission_improbable/05_ethics.md

 It’s not enough to dodge enemy fire; as a pacifist you also need to dodge the **moral booby traps** your own side may set under your feet.
 Modern warfare has countless ways to make people complicit in killing without ever pulling a trigger.

+> **“As a pacifist you need to dodge the moral booby traps your own side may set under your feet.”**

 That drone camera you operate?
 It guides a missile to a target – and you watch the explosion.
 The convoy you’re driving?
 Today it’s food rations, tomorrow it might be crates of ammo or a new experimental bomb.
 The intel report you transcribe?
 It could be coordinates for an airstrike that turns a village to ash.

 These are the **moral landmines** – tasks that seem “supporty” but carry the weight of lethal consequence.
 As a pacifist, you have to navigate these with extreme care.
 How do you *avoid* these duties without getting court-martialed or shot by your own side?